Joshua ("Josh") L. Gómez

 About

 He was previously the 2022-2023 Andrew W. Mellon Curatorial Assistant to the Permanent Collection at the National Museum of Mexican Art.
 He was a curatorial assistant for the traveling exhibition "Contemporary Ex-Votos: Devotion Beyond Medium" and wrote an essay for the accompanying exhibition catalog titled "Visualizing Invisible Labor: Constructing Space through Women’s Devotional Practices."
-His forthcoming essay, “Amalia Mesa-Bains’ Venus Envy, Chapter 1: Domesticana Defiance and Ephemeral Memories,” will be published in Intervenxions 3rd printed volume by the Latinx Project at NYU.
+His essay, “Amalia Mesa-Bains’ Venus Envy, Chapter 1: Domesticana Defiance and Ephemeral Memories,” was published in Intervenxions 3rd printed volume by the Latinx Project at NYU in September 2024.